 Powerscourt Hotel has a 20-meter indoor swimming pool infused with Swarovski crystals and 20 treatment rooms, in addition to the two spas on site too.
 You can also spend hours in the Hammam suite or sweating off afternoon tea in the sauna.

 Powerscourt Hotel is an exceptional 5-star hotel set in one of Ireland’s prettiest and most breathtaking counties.

 The Adorable Village of Enniskerry

-The quaint village of Enniskerry is soon to hit the global stage when the movie Enchanted 2 drops in movie theatres around the globe in 2022.
+The quaint village of Enniskerry hit the global stage when the movie Enchanted 2 (Disenchanted) was released in 2022.
 During the summer of 2021, the village was turned into an incredibly enchanting and adorable fairytale film set.
 Keep your eyes peeled for the village throughout the movie!